captorr/TransAnnot/README.md

 * `transcript.exp`： the transcirpt expression matrix of each sample
 * `merge.db.pickle`： view transcirpt

-## the classfication of isoform annotated by TransAnnot
+## The classfication of isoform annotated by TransAnnot

 ### the classfication of transcript